-Christmas Day December 25, 2013, Catholic mass and Protestant services will be held at the Contemporary Resort in the Fantasia Ballroom.
-Catholic Mass is at 8 am and 10:15 am.
-Protestant service is at 9 am.
+Christmas Day religious services are generally offered at the Contemporary Resort in the Fantasia Ballroom.
 The Contemporary parking lot, as well as the Polynesian and Grand Floridian lots, are restricted for parking during service hours and attendees are advised to use resort transportation via the resort monorail or Contemporary boat dock or walkway from the Magic Kingdom.

 Holiday Merchandise & Special Offers